Rosalina (Mario): Reception

+Pedro Hernandez writing for Nintendo World Report chose Rosalina as his favourite Nintendo character, describing her as "one of the most fascinating and enigmatic Mario characters the franchise has yet seen" and commented that while other Nintendo characters rarely stray from their archetype, Rosalina is a "multifaceted and complicated character".
+Douglas Wilson opined in GameSetWatch that Super Mario Galaxy's most surprising moment was Rosalina's storybook tale, stating that it "tackles the drama of human tragedy".
+He felt that she is the core of the game and her storybook provides the game's emotion and motivation.
+Siliconera called Rosalina's story "bittersweet" and opined that while it could have been just another "save the princess" story, it instead "takes Super Mario Galaxy to an artistic level other Mario titles haven't approached."
+Destructoid positively reviewed Rosalina's design, describing her as a "celestial stunner" and said that she "embodies style perfection".

-Rosalina also drew some criticisms.
-Callum Archer of GameRant.com listed Rosalina at number nine in his top-ten list of Mario characters that disappeared from the franchise or should disappear, describing her as a re-skin of Princess Peach, who "didn't even do that much" in Super Mario Galaxy 2.
-Jake Shapiro of NintendoLife complained about Rosalina being a princess from the Mario franchise, stating "It’s a bummer that every single female-identified character in Mario Kart 8 is a princess".
-Matthew Wilkinson of TheGamer.com listed Rosalina among the five characters that should not return in the Mario Kart series, stating that "Now feels like the right time to take her out of this franchise for a while".
-Joey Davidson of TechnoBuffalo.com disapproves the addition of Baby Rosalina in Mario Kart 8, stating she "could have been dropped for better options".
-Jeremy Parish of Polygon.com ranked 73 fighters from Super Smash Bros.
+Jake Shapiro of Nintendo Life complained about Rosalina being a princess from the Mario franchise, stating "It's a bummer that every single female-identified character in Mario Kart 8 is a princess".
+Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
 Ultimate "from garbage to glorious", listing Rosalina at 51st, stating that "Rosalina is basically the most powerful singular force in the cosmos, if Super Mario Galaxy is to be believed—a divine arbiter of existence who can reset all reality at will.
-You’d think she’d have better things to do than whallop on Bowser Jr." Gavin Jasper of Den of Geek ranked Rosalina as 33rd on his list of Super Smash Bros.
+You'd think she'd have better things to do than whallop on Bowser Jr." Gavin Jasper of Den of Geek ranked Rosalina as 33rd on his list of Super Smash Bros.
 Ultimate characters, stating "Rosalina is a fresh addition to the Mario franchise and a welcome face at his parties and go-kart races.
 In Smash, she adapts the Ice Climbers concept as her own fighting style, thanks to her partnership with Luma."
 According to John Adams of his "Female Fighters: Perceptions of Femininity in the Super Smash Bros.
-Community", that Rosalina had non-sexualized focus on her appearance, prompting users on praising on its costumes.
+Community" article from publisher Press Start, player response to Rosalina was positive about her gameplay and appearance.

+Mike Sholars writing for Kotaku opined that Rosalina's introduction brought with it a fundamental change in the Mario franchise.
+He said that while Princess Peach spent almost every game being rescued by Mario, Rosalina was not given the usual role of damsel in distress, but instead had her own lore.
+He further opined that "Nintendo seems to be chafing against its self-imposed reliance on distressed damsels".
+In 2018, unused concept art of Rosalina playing a guitar in a Super Mario Odyssey art book developed into an internet obsession and spawned numerous works of fan art, which Ryan Craddock of Nintendo Life likened to Bowsette.